Ford Focus Estate review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

 There’s a wide range of petrol and diesel engines on offer in the Focus Estate.
-The petrol line-up starts with the three-cylinder EcoBoost 1.0-litre available with 84, 99 or 123bhp.
-0-62mph takes 13.9 seconds, 12.5 seconds or 10.3 seconds, depending on which variant you pick.
-Go for the punchiest 1.5-litre three-cylinder turbo with 180bhp in the ST-Line, and you’re looking at a 0-62mph time of 8.3 seconds and a 138mph top speed.
+The petrol line-up starts with the 1.0-litre, three-cylinder EcoBoost, available with 99 or 123bhp.
+Performance is reasonable, with 0-62mph taking 12.5 seconds and 10.3 seconds, respectively.

 1.5-litre and 2.0-litre four-cylinder diesels are also available, with outputs between 94bhp and 148bhp.
 A good mid-range option is the 118bhp engine which takes you from 0-62mph in 10.3 seconds – and is available with the eight speed auto gearbox.

-Active models are available with the 123bhp 1.0-litre or 180bhp 1.5-litre petrols, or the 118bhp 1.5-litre diesel.
-All come with a choice of manual or automatic gearboxes; we recommend the mid-power petrol unit with the excellent manual gearbox.
+Active models are available with either the 1.0-litre (123bhp) petrol engine, or the 1.5-litre unit with 148bhp.
+In terms of diesel power, there's the choice of the 118bhp 1.5-litre diesel, or the 2.0-litre with 148bhp.
+All come with a choice of manual or automatic gearboxes; we recommend the mid-power petrol unit with the excellent six-speed manual transmission.
 Active models also get extra driving modes for tackling rougher ground, configuring the traction control to work on low-traction surfaces.
 The result won't see you following Range Rovers up mountains, but country tracks and wintery weather should be more easily dealt with.

 In this review